-The generalized REML solver contained in LDAK is optimized for the case when some kinship matrices correspond to small subsets of SNPs (referred to as regions).
+The generalized REML solver contained in LDAK is optimized for the case when some kinship matrices correspond to small subsets of predictors (referred to as regions).
 Also, when the phenotype is binary, it can convert estimates of variance explained from the observed scale to the liability scale.

 If your aim is prediction, then having estimated the variance components, you can then use BLUP to estimate predictor effect sizes.
 These effect size estimates can subsequently be used for predicting the phenotypic values of new individuals.